UCL-ARC/julia-hpc-2024/index.md

 ### Travel support

-We have limited availablity to **fund travel** of people who would not otherwise be able to attend the workshop.
+We have limited availability to **fund travel** of people who would not otherwise be able to attend the workshop.
 We can provide refund for travel, accommodation and subsistence for attendees based outside of London.
 In any case refund is limited to **£1,000 per person** and will have to follow UCL Expenses policy,